 what do I care about?

 The world's a better place when we don't feel we need to hide who we really are.
 To me, this means (among other things):

 - Black lives matter.

 - Love is love.

 - People should have control over their own bodies.

 where can I be found on social media?

 I spent a long time as a systems administrator, network engineer, systems engineer and otherwise, but these days I focus on the people aspects of #DevOps, #SRE or #PlatformEngineering by managing teams, growing people, and helping everyone understand that Software’s Not Just For Christmas.
 If you want to know more, you can read my LinkedIn Profile.

 what's some other tech-related stuff that I'm interested in?

 Once upon a time, I helped some friends start a #Linux User Group called LUV.
-It's been a long time since I was involved, but I'm glad that it kept going for all these years.
-Despite that, I've enthusiastically used other #Unix / Unix-like operating systems over the years too, and happily use a Mac desktop these days – it's all ok by me.
+It's been a long time since I was involved, but I'm glad that it kept going for all these years – plenty of other people put in a lot of work to make it so, and more power to them!
+Despite that love for Linux, I've enthusiastically used other #Unix / Unix-like operating systems over the years too, and happily use a Mac desktop these days – it's all ok by me.